Party People (Nelly song)

-"Party People" is a song recorded by American rapper Nelly, featuring American singer Fergie.
-It was recorded for Nelly's fifth studio album, Brass Knuckles, and the deluxe edition of Fergie's debut album, The Dutchess.
+"Party People" is a song recorded by American rapper Nelly featuring American singer Fergie.
+It was released on March 18, 2008 as the lead single for Nelly's fifth studio album, Brass Knuckles, and was featured on the deluxe edition of Fergie's debut album, The Dutchess (both released in 2008).
+Both artists co-wrote the track with producer Polow da Don and co-producer Sean Garrett.
+The song garnered negative reviews from music critics.

+"Party People" peaked at numbers 40 and 62 on both the Billboard Hot 100 and Hot R&B/Hip-Hop Songs charts, respectively.
+It also reached the top 20 in countries like Australia, Ireland, New Zealand and the UK.
+A music video for the single, directed by Marc Webb, takes place in an underground room with cameos by Polow da Don, Keri Hilson and Ciara.

 Background

 The song was originally intended for Fergie's debut album, The Dutchess (on the Deluxe Edition of which it now appears), and featured Miami-based rapper Trina.
 Originally, the track was played and intended to feature Houston rapper Chamillionaire, before he passed up on the offer.
 In yet another (see "Love in This Club") example of Polow da Don releasing tracks or beats before they were intended, he then played the track for Nelly who immediately decided that he wanted to use the beat.

+Critical reception

+Azeem Ahmad of musicOMH called it "Brass Knuckles' surprise track", saying it "feels like a rap battle between the two artists".
+AllMusic's David Jeffries felt the song came across like a "dull outtake" from either Sweat or Suit.
+Nick Levine of Digital Spy wrote: "[T]his is no disaster, but if Nelly really wants to excite the party people, he needs to come up with something a little less monotonous."
+Roman Cooper of HipHopDX found Fergie's gangsta delivery "laughable."
+PopMatters contributor Chris Gaerig called it "the worst single" Nelly has ever released, saying it "sounds like Fergie aping a Three 6 Mafia production."